Quansight/ibis-vega-transform/talks/2020 OmniSci Con Talk.md

 ## Title

-Using Altair, Ibis, and Vega for interactive exploration of Omnisci databases
+Using Altair, Ibis, and Vega for interactive exploration of OmniSci databases